Memoir and Fiction Editing Services

 **Based on the information you provide, I’ll reply with an initial price estimate; I may ask to see part of the manuscript before giving an estimate.
 I’ll also give you a specific time frame for completion of the work.

 The structure of a mentorship is something we design together.
-Contact takes place via email, phone conversations, or both, so that the mentorship works no matter where you live.
-In addition to critique, I offer suggestions on overcoming obstacles, reading recommendations, personalized exercises, writing deadlines—whatever I can reasonably provide to give you the encouragement and practical help every writer needs.
+Contact takes place via email, phone, or both, so that the mentorship works no matter where you live.
+In addition to copyediting and critiques, I offer suggestions on overcoming obstacles, reading recommendations, personalized exercises, writing deadlines—whatever I can reasonably provide to give you the encouragement and practical help every writer needs.

 My rate for mentoring services is $50 per hour, with a 2-hour minimum.
 Once you prepay for a block of hours, you can use those hours according to scheduled times or as needed.
 You'll receive a 10 percent discount for prepayment of $300 or more.